 London – The center of the European financial market in particular, as well as the global market in general.
-Above 30% of all daily forex, transactions take place in London’s session.
+Above 30% of all daily forex transactions take place in London’s session.
 Due to its high volume, London offers many options and opportunities, but also higher risks.
-Liquidity is high and markets can be volatile which offers great winning potential if you know how to trade properly.
+Liquidity is high and markets can be volatile which offer great winning potential if you know how to trade properly.

 Remember: The busiest trading hours are when two sessions are simultaneously active, especially the intersection hours of London + NY (London’s closing hours are usually very volatile and characterized by powerful trends).

-Tip: The best days to trade are Tuesday – Friday, at NY early afternoon hours.
+Tip: The best days to trade are Tuesday – Friday, in NY early afternoon hours.

 It’s Time to Begin!